 In the late ‘90s and early 2000s Australians generally did not – could not – develop an interest in hip-hop in the same way most Americans would have.
 We didn’t have the context or history that introduced us to the surrounding African American culture and the music that came from it.
 Down here, it was exclusively attributed to either recommendations from friends or whatever made its way onto the radio, and at that time, it wasn’t that much.
 My first definitive memory of hearing and really loving a rap song was Nelly’s Country Grammar.
 I was about 12.

-As a young Australian girl growing up in a completely non-diverse, Jewish community in Sydney’s eastern suburbs, I had no exposure to rap.
+As a young Australian girl growing up in a completely non-diverse, religious community in Sydney’s eastern suburbs, I had no exposure to rap.
 None.
 I didn’t know anyone who liked rap.
 There was no rap in my household.
 It was so far removed from my vision that I was barely aware of it at all, let alone holding an opinion or desire to learn about it.

 My first introduction to Eminem came from the radio.
 My parents would always switch the radio station when rap came on, and that was extremely appealing to a young kid about to enter her teen rebellion years.
 I remember being quite scared by Stan, but when I later heard (the censored versions of) songs like The Real Slim Shady, The Way I Am, D12‘s Purple Pills/Hills, Without Me etc., and saw their hilarious videos on MTV, I was immediately intrigued.
 My parents hated it, and that made me like it even more.

 I don’t remember when or why I bought The Eminem Show, but it would’ve been after hearing Cleanin’ Out My Closet and Without Me on the radio.
 I don’t think I listened to Slim Shady LP or Marshall Mathers LP in full for some time after I heard The Eminem Show.